Campus & Facilities

 About 350 students and scholars from North America, as well as numerous scholars from Greece and Europe, use the School’s facilities each year.
 The Main Building on campus houses the Blegen Library, the Wiener Archaeological Laboratory, computer lab, offices, workrooms, and the Director’s Residence.
 Across the street, also on School grounds, stands the Gennadius Library.
 Two staff houses are attached to the Gennadius, while next door is Loring Hall which provides living quarters for students and scholars as well as a dining hall open to all School members, resident and nonresident.
 The Agora excavation site and the Stoa of Attalos Museum and offices are located at the base of the Acropolis in the heart of Athens.
 The Corinth Excavations are about an hour’s drive away from the city and can also be reached by train.

-In the United States, the School houses administrative, finance and fundraising activities, as well as its publications office, in rented premises located in Princeton, New Jersey.
+The School houses administrative, finance and fundraising activities, as well as its publications office, in Princeton, New Jersey USA.

 A brief description of the major facilities in the Greece campus follows.
 More specific information can be found under each facility’s respective department on the site.

 The Carl W. and Elizabeth P. Blegen Library

 Containing over 100,000 volumes as well as archives and electronic resources, the Blegen Library covers virtually the entire field of classical antiquity, with a special emphasis on Greek language, literature, art, and archaeology.
 The Blegen is non-circulating, and open to Members of the School as well as graduate students and scholars from Greek and other research institutes and universities.
 The number of reader visits is estimated at 18,000 per year.